Mercure Bali Legian – Stylish, compact, and very convenient for all the action in Kuta and Legian.

 Mercure Bali Legian – Food and Drink

 - Restaurants & Bars: Between the lobby, pool, and roadside, the Ancak Restaurant & Lounge offers tasty meals all day, including vegetarian options and children’s meals.
-The hip Lounge Bar attached serves cocktails, wine, and snacks.
+The hip Lounge Bar serves cocktails, wine, and snacks.

 - Breakfast: Not included in the rates.